DMVis/DMVis/documentation/components/staticLine.md

 - Type: `number`
 - Default: `1`

-Width of the line that is drawn.
+Width of the line.

 ## dashLength

 - Type: `string`
 - Default: `'0'`

 Length of the strokes of the line.
-By default this is a normal line.
-If set to a higher value, it will result in a dotted line
+By default, this is a normal line.
+If set to a higher value, it will result in a dotted line.

 ## opacity

 - Type: `number`
 - Default: `1`

-Opacity of the line.
-Where 1 represents a fully opaque line and 0 a fully transparent line
+Opacity of the line, where `1` represents a fully opaque line and `0` a fully transparent line.

 # Example usage